laszlocph/gimlet-documentation/README.md

 # Gimlet.io

-This repo holds the source code of the Gimlet.io website.
+This repo holds the source code of the Gimlet.io website.ssss

 ## Getting started
 sssssss